onur1/batcher/README.md

 - `flushInterval`: Time interval in seconds for flushing the batch if the count threshold hasn’t been met.
 - `batchSize`: Number of items to collect before the batch is flushed.

-### `func (b *Batcher[A]) CountLoop(ctx context.Context, input <-chan A, dst chan Count)`
+### `func (b *Batcher[A]) CountLoop(ctx context.Context, input <-chan A, output chan Count)`

 Begins the batch processing loop.
-It listens for items on the `input` channel and emits batches based on count or time interval to the `dst` channel.
+It listens for items on the `input` channel and emits batches based on count or time interval to the `output` channel.
 The caller is responsible for providing this output channel.

 ### Structs